This Discussion channel is currently closed.

 Default_avatar

-Jim Mazour about 8 years ago
+Jim Mazour almost 9 years ago

 Referring to Xcel's income statements posted here: http://amigobulls.com/stocks/XEL/income-statement/annual